-SEC.
+Sec.
 1.11 AMENDMENTS TO THE RFP

-If an amendment is issued, it will be provided to all who were mailed a copy of the RFP and to those who have registered with the procurement officer after receiving the RFP from the State of Alaska Online Public Notice web site.
+If an amendment is issued, it will be provided to all who were notified of the RFP and to those who have registered with the procurement officer after receiving the RFP from the State of Alaska Online Public Notice website.

-SEC.
+Sec.
 1.12 RFP SCHEDULE

 The RFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
 If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted by the same number of days.
+All times are Alaska Standard Time (AKST).